 Name Description Protocol Port HTTP Interface Optional.
-Can be used if the Database Server also serves as an Administration Portal. ТСР 80 HTTPS Secure Interface Optional.
-Can be used if the Database Server also serves as an Administration Portal. ТСР 443 Database Web Admin Optional.
-Administrative Web Interface (PHPMyAdmin) from browser session on user workstation. ТСР 8008

-Name Description Protocol Port MariaDB Communication from Administration Portal. ТСР 7706 Communication from HA-secondary and DR to HA primary.
+Can be used if the Database Server also serves as an Administration Portal.
+TCP 80 HTTPS Secure Interface Optional.
+Can be used if the Database Server also serves as an Administration Portal.
+TCP 443 Database Web Admin Optional.
+Administrative Web Interface (PHPMyAdmin) from browser session on user workstation.
+TCP 8008 MariaDB Communication from Administration Portal.
+TCP 7706 Communication from HA-secondary and DR to HA primary.
 NOTE: If you are using HA/DR, you must keep this port open.
 This port is required for communication between the HA-secondary and DR to the HA-primary appliance.
 If this port is blocked, the em7service on these databases will fail and could lead to issues such as DR backup not working or inability to license the appliances.
 SSH Optional.
 Can be manually closed.
-For ssh sessions from user workstation. ТСР 22 Web Configurator Configuration Utility from browser session on user workstation. ТСР 7700 SNMP Optional.
+For ssh sessions from user workstation.
+TCP 22 Web Configurator Configuration Utility from browser session on user workstation.
+TCP 7700 NOTE: For Military Unique Deployment (MUD) configurations, this utility and port are disabled by default.
+They can be enabled for initial configuration, but must be disabled again after the configuration process is complete.
+SNMP Optional.
 SNMP information about the Database Server can be collected by SL1.
 UDP 161 ScienceLogic HA Optional.
-Communication between Database Server and other Database Server(s) in a high-availability cluster. ТСР 694 SMTP Optional.
+Communication between Database Server and other Database Server(s) in a high-availability cluster.
+TCP 694 SMTP Optional.
 Can be manually closed.
-To receive inbound email for tickets, events, and email round-trip monitoring. ТСР 25 High Availability One of two ports used by the cluster management process to test cluster availability.
+To receive inbound email for tickets, events, and email round-trip monitoring.
+TCP 25 High Availability One of two ports used by the cluster management process to test cluster availability.
 This port is open only if your Database Server appliance is configured for High Availability.
 UDP 5555 High Availability One of two ports used by the cluster management process to test cluster availability.
 This port is open only if your Database Server appliance is configured for High Availability.
+UDP 5556

-UDP 5556 DRBD Replication This port is open only if your Database Server appliance is configured for High Availability, Disaster Recovery, or both. ТСР 7788 DRBD Replication This port is open only if your Database Server appliance is configured for High Availability, Disaster Recovery, or both. ТСР 7789 PhoneHome Configuration This port is open only if your Database Server appliance is configured for PhoneHome communication from Data Collectors and Message Collectors.
-The port number is configurable, but only for non-SaaS systems. ТСР 7705
+Name Description Protocol Port DRBD Replication This port is open only if your Database Server appliance is configured for High Availability, Disaster Recovery, or both.
+TCP 7788 DRBD Replication This port is open only if your Database Server appliance is configured for High Availability, Disaster Recovery, or both.
+TCP 7789 PhoneHome Configuration This port is open only if your Database Server appliance is configured for PhoneHome communication from Data Collectors and Message Collectors.
+The port number is configurable, but only for non-SaaS systems. ТСР 7705 Administration Portal Communication If there is a firewall between the Database Server and Administration Portal, this port must be open for communication between those two appliances. ТСР 8200